xenial-io/Xenial.Blog/_drafts/2020-06-24-tasty-delicious-dotnet-testing.md

 Basically everything in there is aimed to reduce noise you have to write and execute tests.

-I really like xUnit cause it tries to get out of your way as much as it possible can, but there is much room for improvement.
+I really like xUnit because it tries to get out of your way as much as it possible can, but there is much room for improvement.

 Every time I need to implement a more complex test scenario, I need to lookup docs and use the class initialize or collection initialize things.
-The rules in which order they will be initialized is total out of my control.
+The rules in which order they will be initialized is totally out of my control.
 This leads to more boilerplate code and weird behavior esp. when dealing with async code.
 When stuff fails in the init phase, error messages and debugging becomes really difficult.
-It doesn't leverage the things I know about C# (except constructors and IDisposable), its very hard to extend (mostly cause of lack of documentation), and most of all: it's very hard to structure and name test cases (and I know that you can do nested test classes).
+It doesn't leverage the things I know about C# (except constructors and IDisposable), its very hard to extend (mostly because of lack of documentation), and most of all: it's very hard to structure and name test cases (and I know that you can do nested test classes).

-Another problem I have with all frameworks is: They are like magical black boxes, don't run the same in trillions of test runners out there and you have little to no control about the environment you are running in or how report's should look like.
+Another problem I have with all frameworks is: They are like magical black boxes, don't run the same on trillions of test runners out there and you have little to no control about the environment you are running in or how reports should look like.

 Data driven tests are another problem, esp. when you are working with domain experts on tests, that provide data in an external source (excel files, some kind of database etc etc).
 Most of them now have analyzers that will warn you if parameters don't match your test signature, but naming the test cases is a nightmare.
 Don't get me wrong here, everything is possible with all the mentioned frameworks above, but writing all the boilerplate and knowing the internals of them is **hard**.

 And last but not least: those frameworks are not really cross platform.
 All the tools (for example NCrunch) will never hit for example VSCode or VS for Mac.
-You need to have the runners being able to have support for a platform it's getting harder and harder to write and execute tests.
+It's getting harder and harder to write and execute tests on platforms unsupported by runners.
 With net5 we will be able to run dotnet from a raspberry pi to [fu**ing fridges](https://docs.tizen.org/application/dotnet/index).

 Inspired by other awesome micro frameworks like [bullseye](//github.com/adamralph/bullseye) and [simple-exec](//github.com/adamralph/simple-exec) by [Adam Ralph](//adamralph.com/about/) I think it's time for a new era and approach of dotnet testing.